JatinKevlani/Car-Detector/README.md

 # Car-Detector
-Step 1 :- Install the following libraries :

-          1. opencv-python

-          2. torch

-          3. numpy

-          4. pandas

-Or you can install the requirements.txt and run the following command to automatically install all the required libraries :
+Step 1 :-  run the following command to automatically install all the required libraries :

-          Install requirements.txt

-          run the command :

           pip install -r requirements.txt

 Step 2 :-

           Install the best.pt and main.py files